anuraag-baishya/Techtatva15/README.md

 # Techtatva'15

-Official android app for the annual cultural fest "Techtatva'15" of Manipal Institute of Technology, Manipal, India.
+Official android app for the annual technical fest "Techtatva'15" of Manipal Institute of Technology, Manipal, India.

 Features:
 ==